kian623/Thesis_Files/README.md

 ## Optimizing Parameters

 To optimize parameters, simply run `optimize.py`.
 The default values for the grid search are those indicated in the manuscript of my thesis.
-To change these values, edit the necessary CSV files (without csv files without "_result")
+To change these values, edit the necessary CSV files (csv files without "_result").
+Values of the objective functions for each set of parameters can be found in the csv files ending in "_result".

 ## Evaluate Objective Functions and Modify CSV Files Containing Ratings